igormiktor/build-rpi0-gcc/README.md

 * Set the version of binutils to match the one on the target RPi.
 From the RPi console type `ld -v` to see the binutils version.
 * Set the version of gcc to match the one on the target RPi.
 From the RPi console type `gcc --version` to see the gcc version.
 * Set the version of glibc to match the one on the target RPi.
 From the RPi console, type `ldd --version` to see the glibc version.
-* Set KERNELNEEDED to "kernel" and ARMARCH to "armv6" to target all RPi models (and specifically RPI Zero & Zero W); set these to "kernel7" and "armv7" to target RPi model 3A+ and 3B (for more info see [here](https://raspberrypi.stackexchange.com/questions/104722/kernel-types-in-raspbian-10-buster/104726#104726)).
+* Set KERNELNEEDED to "kernel" to target all RPi models.
+If you wish to be more specific:
+    * Set to "kernel" to target 32-bit for RPi1, PRi0, and Rpi0 W
+    * Set to "kernel7" to target 32-bit for RPi2, RPi3, RPi3+, and RPi0 2 W
+    * Set to "kernel7l" to target 32-bit for RPi4
+    * Set to "kernel8" to target 64-bit for RPi2, RPi3, RPi3+, RPi4, and RPi0 2 W
+    * Aet to "kernel_2712" to target 64-bit RPi5
+    * For more info see [here](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building).
+* Set ARMARCH to "armv6" to target all RPi models.  _In theory,_ the following should work:
+    * Set to "armv6" to target 32-bit for BCM2835 (RPi1 & PRi0, Rpi0 W)
+    * Set to "armv7" to target 32-bit for RPi2, RPi3, RPi3+, RPi4, and RPi0 2 W
+    * Set to "armv8" to target 64-bit for RPi2, RPi3, RPi3+, RPi4, RPi5, and RPi0 2 W
+    * But **none** of these other settings for ARMARCH work for me.
+Stick to "armv6".
 * Set JOBS to the number of parallel make processes you want to run (this should be not more than the number of CPUs you have on your build system)

 Before executing `buildRPiZeroCrossCompiler.sh`: